MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/use-digital-signatures-with-office.md

 Organizations have the option to create their own PKI.
 In this scenario, the company sets up one or more certification authorities (CAs) that can create digital certificates for computers and users throughout the company.
 When combined with Active Directory Directory Services (AD DS), a company can create a complete PKI solution so that all organization or corporate-managed computers have the organization or corporate CA chain installed and that both users and computers are automatically assigned digital certificates for document signing and encryption.
 This allows for all employees in a company to automatically trust digital certificates (and, therefore, valid digital signatures) from other employees in the same company.

-For more information, see [Active Directory Certificate Services](https://go.microsoft.com/fwlink/p/?LinkId=188299).

 ### Commercial certificates